-We will monitor the progress of your project by assessing reports you submit and may conduct site visits to confirm details of your reports if necessary.
-Occasionally we may need to re-examine claims, seek further information or request an independent audit of claims and payments.
+We will monitor the progress of your project by assessing the progress report you submit and may conduct site visits to confirm details of your reports if necessary.
+Occasionally we may need to reexamine claims, seek further information or request an independent audit of claims and payments.